TERRITORY TOURISM VOUCHER PROMOTION

 Visitor Information Centre means one of the information centres offering tourism information and Tourism Products, depending on the context required being either the Tourism Top End (Darwin), Katherine Town Council (Katherine), Tourism Central Australia (Alice Springs) or Tourism Central Australia (Tennant Creek) information centre.

-Voucher means the code issued by Passcreator to the Entrant by email from Campaign Monitor with a maximum value of $200.00 to be redeemed by the Entrant at a Visitor Information Centre.
+Voucher means the code issued by Passcreator to the Entrant by email from Campaign Monitor with a maximum value of $200.00 (inclusive of GST) to be redeemed by the Entrant at a Visitor Information Centre.

 OVERVIEW OF TERMS & CONDITIONS